 Besides that, both of these devices are easy to carry, but the lower price point of the Samsung T7 clearly makes it the winner.
 And when you get it, you can use our guide to transfer your old storage data into your new SSD with the EaseUS Disk Copy.
 EaseUS Disk Copy is a practical disk cloning tool.
-It enables you not to have to reinstall Windows after installing a new m.2 SSD.
 Download it and try it.

 1. Does Samsung SSD have cloning software?